• Skip to primary navigation

 Instructions

 • Combine the flour, baking soda, salt, and cinnamon in a small bowl and add to the wet ingredients.
-Mix well.
-Add the grated apples and pecans and stir to combine.
+Whisk to combine.
+Add the grated or chopped apples and pecans and stir to combine.

-• Pour the batter into the prepared loaf pan and bake for 50-55 minutes or until the sides of the bread start to pull away from the pan, or when a toothpick inserted into the center comes out clean with no streaks of batter.
+• Pour the batter into the prepared loaf pan and bake for 50-55 minutes or until a toothpick or wooden skewer inserted into the center comes out clean with no streaks of batter.

 Notes

 You only need the applesauce if your apples are not juicy.
-For example, I had a little over a tablespoon of apple juice in the bowl after grating my apples, so I didn't add the applesauce.)
+(For example, I had a little over a tablespoon of apple juice in the bowl after chopping my apples, so I didn’t add the applesauce.)

-Since you only need one half of a cup, I think it's easiest to toast the pecans in the microwave.
+Because you only need half a cup of pecans, I think it’s easiest to roast them in the microwave.
 Place the chopped nuts on a microwave-safe plate and microwave for two minutes.
-Taste and continue microwaving them in 30-second increments until they are toasted.
+Taste and continue microwaving them in 30-second increments until they are roasted.

 Nutrition